sahni1/sahni1/README.md

 I'm **Sarthak Sahni**, an **Aspiring DevOps Engineer** with **hands-on experience in Cloud, DevOps, and Cybersecurity**.
 With a strong foundation in **Docker, Kubernetes, and CI/CD pipelines**, I specialize in delivering **secure and scalable solutions** while applying security best practices for robust application delivery.

-- 🔭 Currently working as **Associate Software Engineer – Cloud & Automation @ Sunfox Technologies**
+- 🔭 Currently working as **Associate Software Engineer – Cloud & Automation**
-- 🌱 Learning and growing in **DevOps, Cloud Security, and Automation**
+- 🌱 Always learning about **emerging technologies and best practices**
 - 👯 Open to collaborating on **Cloud, DevOps, and Cybersecurity projects**
-- 💬 Ask me about **Docker, Jenkins, AWS, Vulnerability Scanning, and Python**
+- 💬 Ask me about **Docker, Jenkins, AWS, Cybersecurity, and Terraform**
 - 🏆 Hackathon Winner – **1st Place (Inter-college Hackathon)**
 - 🎖️ **Certified Ethical Hacker (CEH v12)**